nickmoline/nickmoline.github.io/_posts/2020-10-04-the-next-adventure.md

 Unfortunately, I don't see my current adventure leading to that life, as Silicon Valley will always be so expensive to live that I won't be able to afford to establish that headquarters for my adventuring party.

 And so, the time has come to roll a new character, to take on a new adventuring party and start off on a new adventure with that life as the endgame.
-I'm happy to announce that I've now taken a new position as Senior Software Engineer at [eZoic, Inc](https://www.ezoic.com) in Carlsbad, CA, and Barbara and I (along with her mother and brother who live with us), will be moving to southern California before the end of this month.
+I'm happy to announce that I've now taken a new position as Senior Software Engineer at [Ezoic, Inc](https://www.Ezoic.com) in Carlsbad, CA, and Barbara and I (along with her mother and brother who live with us), will be moving to southern California before the end of this month.

-My last day with Justia will be October 15th, and my first official (but remote) day with eZoic will be October 19th, 2020.
+My last day with Justia will be October 15th, and my first official (but remote) day with Ezoic will be October 19th, 2020.

 We've found a place to live, a temporary headquarters to start our journey down there in.
 For roughly $500/month less than I've been paying for this 2 bedroom apartment here, we've found a 3 bedroom apartment down there with more than twice the square footage, giving us all a lot more breathing room.